| | | FM 22-51

 3-2.
 Increased Alertness, Strength, Endurance -- Exhilaration

 a.
-The physiological arousal caused by the stress process feels very good when it is
+The physiological arousal caused by the stress process feels very good when it isoptimal.
+Soldiers describe it with words such as thrill, exhilaration, adrenaline rush, and

 high.
 The resulting sense of focused alertness, heightened strength and endurance, and